-- proximately 1.5-2m above the ground.
+- 1.5-2m above the ground.
 All kinds of measuring equipment can be used as long as it satisfies the tolerances. - 9.1.1.8 The buttresses will provide for a margin of at least 5cm outside the lowest scoring zone(s) of the face(s) placed upon it.
 At no point may any target face be less than 15cm from the ground.
-In all instances, regardless of the terrain, the buttress should be placed reasonably perpendicular to the athlete's line of sight from the shooting peg in order to present the target face's full picture (Appendix 1 Book 4, drawings). - 9.1.1.9 All targets will be numbered in succession.
+In all instances, regardless of the terrain, the buttress should be placed reasonably perpendicular to the athlete's line of sight from the shooting peg in order to present the target face's full picture (Appendix 1). - 9.1.1.9 All targets will be numbered in succession.
 The numbers will be no less than 20cm tall and will be black on yellow or yellow on black and will be placed 5-10m before reaching the shooting pegs for that target. - 9.1.1.10 The target numbers will also function as the waiting area for the athletes of the group(s) waiting for their turn to shoot.
+The other members of the group shooting can be forward of the number board to assist with shading as necessary.
 From the waiting area it should be possible to see if anybody is standing at the peg. - 9.1.1.11 Faces will not be placed over any larger face, nor will there be any marks on the buttress or foreground that could be used as points of aim. - 9.1.1.12 Clearly visible direction signs indicating the route from target to target must be placed at adequate intervals to ensure safe and easy movement along the course. - 9.1.1.13 Suitable barriers will be placed around the course, wherever necessary, to keep spectators at a safe distance while still giving them the best possible view of the competition.
-Only those persons having the proper accreditation will be allowed on the course inside of the barriers. - 9.1.1.14 The assembly area should contain: - A communication device (system) allowing contact with the Chairman of the Judge Commission and the Organizers' headquarters; - Adequate shelter for Team Officials; - Separate shelter for the Jury of Appeal and the Chairman of the Judge Commission; - Guarded shelter for the Athletes gear and spare equipment; - On the days of the tournament some practice targets and/or warm-up targets must be set up near the Assembly Point(s) for the athletes; - Refreshment facilities; - Toilets - 9.1.1.15 The distance between targets and the safety aspect shall be in accordance with the FITA Field Organiser's Manual. - 9.1.1.16 The competition Field course(s) must be completed and ready for inspection no later than sixteen hours before the shooting starts.
+Only those persons having the proper accreditation will be allowed on the course inside of the barriers. - 9.1.1.14 The assembly area should contain: - A communication device (system) allowing contact with the chairperson of the Tournament Judge Commission and the Organisers' headquarters; - Adequate shelter for Team Officials; - Separate shelter for the Jury of Appeal and the chairperson of the judge Commission; - Guarded shelter for the Athletes gear and spare equipment; - On the days of the tournament some practice targets or warm-up targets must be set up near the Assembly Point(s) for the athletes; - Refreshment facilities; - Toilets. - 9.1.1.15 The distance between targets and the safety aspect shall be in accordance with the Organisers' Manual. - 9.1.1.16 The course(s) must be completed and ready for inspection no later than 16h before the shooting starts.
+At World

-At FITA Championships they must be ready no later than the

-morning of two days before the shooting starts, except for modified courses.
+Championships they must be ready no later than the morning of 2 days before the shooting starts, except for modified courses.